MetalMilitia55/L33T-CORE/README.md

 Investors can earn 5% apr interest from term deposits even if the wallet is offline.
 First 3 months monthly term deposit apr will be 25% apr to encourage early adopters and investors.

 3. Almost No Transaction Fees
-SUQA allows you to make instant payments with incredibly low fees for each transaction.
+L33T allows you to make instant payments with incredibly low fees for each transaction.
 Using blockchain technology, transactions are performed directly between two digital wallets.

 4. Protection
-To ensure the safety of the SUQA ecosystem, SUQA has implemented full replay protection and unique wallet addresses.
-More importantly ASIC, FPGA and Quantum Attack protection make SUQA a very secure and future-proof digital currency.
+To ensure the safety of the L33T ecosystem, L33T has implemented full replay protection and unique wallet addresses.
+More importantly ASIC, FPGA and Quantum Attack protection make L33T a very secure and future-proof digital currency.

 5. Transparency
-SUQA is a free open source project that is built by expert blockchain developers and supported by a rapidly growing community of blockchain enthusiasts that stretches around the globe.
+L33T is a free open source project that is built by expert blockchain developers and supported by a rapidly growing community of blockchain enthusiasts that stretches around the globe.

-SUQA Use Cases:
+L33T Use Cases:

-SUQA currency can be used in any digital transaction where other cryptocurrencies like Bitcoin is being used.
-The major use of SUQA currency in a real world ecosystem is SUQA Foundation where no other cryptocurrency except SUQA can be used.
+L33T currency can be used in any digital transaction where other cryptocurrencies like Bitcoin is being used.
+The major use of L33T currency in a real world ecosystem is L33T Foundation where no other cryptocurrency except L33T can be used.

-Suqa Foundation is a Decentralized Autonomous Philanthropist Organization that rewards everyone inside its ecosystem generously, securely and transparently without fees, to foster the growth of the Blockchain.
+L33T Foundation is a Decentralized Autonomous Philanthropist Organization that rewards everyone inside its ecosystem generously, securely and transparently without fees, to foster the growth of the Blockchain.

-There will be 3 microsites of SUQA Foundation Platform where the SUQA currency can be utilized.
+There will be 3 microsites of L33T Foundation Platform where the L33T currency can be utilized.
 The platform will consist of Cryptolancers(anyone related to crypto), Blockchain Startup Companies and Charities.

 Specifications

-Coin name: SUQA
+Coin name: L33T
-Ticker : SUQA
+Ticker : L33T
 Algorithm : X22i
 Coin Type: POW
-Max. supply: 1,078,740,313+10%dev fee
+Max. supply: 88,000,000+10%dev fee
 Block Time: 2 minutes
 Max Block Size: 16mb
 Max tx/s: 533 tx/s
 Difficulty Retarget Algo: DarkGravityV3
-RPC port: 20971
+RPC port: 56374
-P2P port: 20970
+P2P port: 57374
 Ico: No
 Pre-Mine: No
 Masternode: No